wengandrew/fast-formation/urop/project_list.md

 ## How Lithiated Are Cathode and Anode Particles During Active Material Loss?

-This is an advanced project.
+(This is an advanced project.)

 Electrode stoichiometry models must be precise since this model sets the thermodynamic basis for all subsequent battery dynamics modeling.
 It is impossible to achieve an accurate battery dynamics model without first making sure the stoichiometry model is accurate.

-There is an un-resolve question in electrode stoichiometry models for aged battery systems: when cathode and anode active material is lost, how much of the particle is filled with lithium?
+There is an unresolved question in electrode stoichiometry models for aged battery systems: when cathode and anode active material is lost, how much of the particle is filled with lithium?
 The answer to this question is crucial since it affects the accounting of lithium inventory loss in the stoichiometry model.
-Different assumptions (i.e. if the particles are fully lithiated versus fully delithiated) lead to very different stoichiometry alignments.
+Different assumptions (i.e. if the particles are fully lithiated versus fully delithiated) lead to different stoichiometry alignments.
 The resulting dynamical battery state predictions depend on these alignments.

-The first step of this project is to demonstrate that this impact is indeed large.
-(I am convinced it is, but we should do it in a rigorous way through a physics-based model).
+The first step of this project is to demonstrate that the impact of electrode lithiation during active material loss does has a large impact on the electrode stoichiometries.
 We will need to develop some mathematical relationships between active material loss types (e.g. while lithiated versus delithiated) and the translations and shifting of the electrode equilibrium potential curves.
 The Python Mathematical Modeling (PyMAMM) framework can be used to conduct the numerical simulations of battery dynamics.

-I would also like to find experimental evidence to confirm what is the state of lithiation during the active material loss event.
+We also seek experimental evidence to confirm possible states of lithiation during the active material loss event.
 We may need to partner up with some wet labs to design the right experiment for this work.